quanewang/public/README.md

 Given a random list of appointments (Start Date , End Date).
 Find all the appointments that are colliding.

+Given an array {a0, a1, a2, ... an, b0, b1, b2 ... bn}, Rearrange this array into {a0, b0, a1, b1, a2, b2, ... an, bn} inplace, O (1) space

+sorting nested dictionaries: give a {b: {cb: cranberry, bb: blueberry} a: apple, c: cherry} {a: apple, b: {bb: blueberry, cb: cranberry}, c: cherry.
+To sort the key output, if there is nested dictionaries, but also to sort

 ### Sort List
 Sort a linked list in O(n log n) time using constant space complexity.